wp-optimize/wp-seo-performance-guide/docs/intro.md

 This guide covers:

+1. **Choosing the Right Hosting**: How to choose the right hosting environment.
-1. **Server Configuration**: How to set up CyberPanel, OpenLiteSpeed, MariaDB, and PHP for optimal performance.
+2. **Server Configuration**: How to set up CyberPanel, OpenLiteSpeed, MariaDB, and PHP for optimal performance.
-2. **WordPress Optimization**: Best practices for configuring WordPress, including themes, plugins, and caching.
+3. **WordPress Optimization**: Best practices for configuring WordPress, including themes, plugins, and caching.
-3. **Core Web Vitals**: Techniques to improve Largest Contentful Paint (LCP), First Input Delay (FID), and Cumulative Layout Shift (CLS).
+4. **Core Web Vitals**: Techniques to improve Largest Contentful Paint (LCP), First Input Delay (FID), and Cumulative Layout Shift (CLS).
-4. **SEO Best Practices**: Tips for on-page SEO, schema markup, and technical SEO.
+5. **SEO Best Practices**: Tips for on-page SEO, schema markup, and technical SEO.

 ## Who Is This For?